-Standard Instrument Panel
+Standard Instrument Panel for Later Engines

 - A-Oil Pressure Gauge

 - B-Ammeter

 - C-Coolant Temperature Gauge

 - D-Key Switch

 - E-Reset (Safety) Switch

 - F-Tachometer (With Hour Meter, Some Engines)

 - G-Hand Throttle

 - H-Tachometer Binary Code

 - I-Hour Meter (Separate on Some Engines)

-- J-Fuse Holder (14 Amp)
+- J-Fuse Holder (14 Amp) (Later Engines)

 - H- Tachometer Binary Code Located in back of tachometer and must be set at "00010011" to operate at 27 pulses per revolution as shown. - I- Hour Meter (Separate on Some Engines) On some instrument panels, the hour meter is a separate gauge from the tachometer.
 This electric hour meter shows the accumulated hours of engine service.
 The hour meter operates when the engine is operating, or when the reset button is manually held in while the key switch is in the ON Position.
-The accumulated hours are displayed in hours and tenths of hours. - J- Fuse Holder (14 Amp Fuse) The fuse holder is located on the panel.
+The accumulated hours are displayed in hours and tenths of hours. - J- Fuse Holder (14 Amp Fuse) (Later Engines) On later instrument panels the fuse holder is located on the panel.
+(On earlier panels, fuse is a 25-amp located on the back of the panel.)
 See "Checking Fuses" in "Service as Required" section later in this manual.